Breaking the Weak Recovery Limit in Random Phase Retrieval with Learned Regularizers: Conclusion

 \section{Conclusion}

-We investigated the benefit of image priors in the context of random phase retrieval with noise or extreme undersampling.
-We considered explicit regularizers (TV), learned explicit regularizers (MFoE), and implicit deep-learning-based priors (DRUNet).
-Our experimental results show that the incorporation of priors significantly improves reconstructions, even way below the weak recovery threshold.
-MFoE consistently outperforms TV and DRUNet, which highlights the effectiveness of learned explicit regularizers for challenging nonlinear inverse problems.
+We investigated the benefit of image priors in challenging phase retrieval problems with noise or extreme undersampling.
+We considered explicit regularizers (TV, CRR, WCRR, and MFoE), and implicit deep-learning-based priors (DnCNN, FFFDNet, and DRUNet).
+Our experimental results show that the incorporation of priors significantly improves the reconstructions, even way below the weak recovery threshold.
+The explicit regularizers generally outperform the deep-learning-based ones, which highlights the effectiveness of learned explicit regularizers in the context of challenging nonlinear inverse problems.